BigNoid/script.skinshortcuts/README.txt

-	Property(labelID)	Unlocalized string used for sub-menu and for displaying more controls depending on the main menu item Property(action)	The action that will be run when the shortcut is selected Property(group)		The [groupname] that this shortcut is listed from
+	Property(labelID)	Unlocalized string used for sub-menu and for displaying more controls depending on the main menu item Property(action)	The action that will be run when the shortcut is selected Property(group)		The [groupname] that this shortcut is listed from Property(widget)	If your skin uses Skin Shortcuts to manage widgets, the [widgetID] will appear here (mainmenu only)

 In the list where you want the sub-menu to appear, put the following in the <content> tag: